 For example, if your email account is compromised, an attacker could request your Kraken username and reset your account password through your email.
 Having 2FA for sign-in enabled on your Kraken account would prevent that attacker from successfully signing in even after gaining possession of both your username and password.

-Tip: you can prevent password resets on your Kraken account by setting up a Master Key.
+Tip: You can prevent password resets on your Kraken account by setting up a Master Key.

-However, even Sign-In 2FA can't protect your account if you enter it on a phishing website or share it with a scammer, so beware of phishing scams.
+However, even sign-in 2FA can't protect your account if you enter it on a phishing website or share it with a scammer, so beware of phishing scams.

-How do I set up Sign-In 2FA?
+How do I set up sign-in 2FA?

-2. Click on your profile icon in the upper-right corner of the page.
+- Click on your name in the upper-right corner of the page.

-The methods are:
+The methods available are: